FabricMC/fabric-docs/develop/classtweaker/accesswidening.md

 Access widening is a type of [class tweaking](../classtweaker) used to loosen the access limits of classes, methods and fields.
 This includes making them public, extendable and/or mutable.

-For general information about class tweaking and how to set up a class tweaker file, please read [the introduction](../classtweaker).

 Before using access wideners, you must first set up a class tweaker file as described in the [introduction](../classtweaker).

 Access widening is an alternative to [accessor mixins](https://wiki.fabricmc.net/tutorial:mixin_accessors) for accessing fields and methods.
-There are two situations where accessors are insufficient:
+There are two situations where accessors are insufficient and access widening is needed:

 - Needing to access a (package) private class
 - Needing to override a final method or subclass a final class.